YongoDavid/Demo-2024-June/README.md

 JUNE-12-2024
 Still working on my portfolio , and updating projeects on it.
 I need to start working on REACT this month , before it ends.
+Some portfolio projects have been added , but they are just single paged , i think i want to add another full website,